- WiFi Settings

 Note: The log only displays alerts that have been opened or closed during the current time window.
 The recent alerts graph displays ongoing alerts during the time period.
-Due to the nature of the data, it is possible for the recent alert graph to show ongoing alerts while the log remains empty.
+Due to the nature of the data, the recent alert graph can show ongoing alerts while the log remains empty.

 To learn more about adding and configuring WiFi Networks, see: Add/Edit WiFi Network.